xm83/survey_generation/README.md

-# AWESOME Bibliography: Survey Generation and Multi-Document Summarization
+# Annotated Bibliography for Survey Generation and Multi-Document Summarization

 Papers and Resources for Survey Generation and Multi-Document Summarization in NLP